 Home Click here to read "The Fish Files"|

 ARWIN FISH is his real name.
-He has nothing to do with those little "darwin fish" symbols atheists and humanists like to put on their cars.
+He has nothing to do with those little plastic symbols atheists and humanists like to put on their cars.
 He is a real person who has started a dangerous cult that is no joke.
-He regularly labels well-known Christian leaders "false teachers" and publishes diatribes against them.
-He emblazons a long list of men he despises on practically everything he toucheshis Web site, his car, and even his followers.
+If you're outside his group and profess to be a Christian, he will tell you you are deceived.
+If you accept the teaching of any other Christian leader besides him, he'll tell you you are being ushered into hell.
+He emblazons that message on practically everything he toucheson his Web site, his car, his followers, and even his kids.
+He publishes rambling diatribes—some attacking others, some advocating bizarre home-brew "Bible" doctrines.
 Darwin clearly does not believe anyone but Darwin Fish is faithfully teaching the truth of God's Word.

 In one of his early replies to this FAQ, Darwin claimed that is "simply a bold-faced lie."
 But Darwin's own FAQ now concedes the point.
 He admits he cannot name one other Christian leader outside his own little band of followersanyone who has lived in the two millennia between the death of the last apostle and the advent of Darwin Fishwho has remained faithful to the truth.
-In a post made to a Web forum on October 04, 2002, Darwin's favorite lackey, Al Soto, succinctly stated the central belief of all Fishites: "If you do not believe like we do and follow our doctrine you cannot be saved."
+In a post made to a Web forum on October 04, 2002, Darwin's one-time chief lackey, Al Soto, succinctly stated the central belief of all Fishites: "Yes, if you do not believe like we do and follow our doctrine you can not be saved."

 Darwin was not always such a strict loner.
-At one point Darwin was a follower of Rick Miesel, a similarly-obsessed exposer of well-known evangelicals.
-But the two of them split over the question of whether Martin and Deidre Bobgan are hell-bound heretics.
+At one point Darwin was a follower of Rick Miesel, a similarly-obsessed accuser of well-known evangelicals.
+But the two of them split over the question of whether Martin and Deidre Bobgan should be regarded as hell-bound heretics.
 (Fish said yes; Miesel balked.
-So Fish now declares Miesel a false teacher, too.)
+So Fish declared Miesel a false teacher, too.)

 I have received a number of requests from people who have seen Darwin's material on line and would like a response to it.
 I stress that this is not an official response from my church to Darwin Fish; the church's official response is already a matter of record (see below).
 But this is my attempt to gather the most frequently-asked questions about Darwin and his "ministry" into one document for easy reference: